lyronctk/treasure-house/README.md

 The above figure further specifies the puzzle attached to each leaf.

 ## Implementation
 1. The SNARK is built on the circom / snarkjs stack.
-We use the SNARK-friendly elliptic curve babyjubjub from [EIP-2494](https://eips.ethereum.org/EIPS/eip-2494).
-Our main circuit, `verif-manager.circom`, utilizes the IncrementalMerkleTree and Poseidon Hash implementations from [Semaphore](https://semaphore.appliedzkp.org/).
+I use the SNARK-friendly elliptic curve [babyjubjub](https://eips.ethereum.org/EIPS/eip-2494) to avoid any non-native arithmetic when using a prover instantiated over [bn128](https://eips.ethereum.org/EIPS/eip-1108).
+The main circuit, `verif-manager.circom`, utilizes the IncrementalMerkleTree and Poseidon Hash implementations from [Semaphore](https://semaphore.appliedzkp.org/).
 1. The contracts are meant for EVM deployment, so they are written in Solidity.
 They use the corresponding Solidity implementation of IncrementalMerkleTree from Semaphore.
 1. The CLI carries out babyjubjub keygen using [Onther-Tech's library](https://github.com/Onther-Tech/Babyjubjub-keygen) and proof generation using [snarkjs](https://github.com/iden3/snarkjs).